 The Association is directed by the members.
 A president and two vice presidents are nominated from amongst the Member Schools.
 The Association is administered by a secretariat based in Johannesburg.
 The members of the Association meet twice every year.Professor Tommy Du Plessis, Director of Potchefstroom Business School was elected at the helm as President.
-Professor John Powell, Director of the University of Stellenbosch Business School; Brett Cousins, Director of Regenesys Business School; and Cobus Oosthuizen, Dean of the Faculty of Management & Leadership at Milpark Business School take up the positions of Vice-presidents.
+Cobus Oosthuizen, Dean of the Faculty of Management & Leadership at Milpark Business School takes up the position of Vice-president.

 Association of African Business Schools (AABS)

 To promote excellence in business and management education in Africa by supporting graduate business schools through capacity building, collaboration and quality improvement.